awayfl/poki-player/README.md

 ],
 ```

-`pokiGame.config.js` contains many additional configs (documented inline) that can be applied either global or locally to individual test swfs.
+`pokiGame.config.js` contains many additional configs (documented inline) that can be applied either global or locally to individual test SWFs.

 ## PokiSDK examples
-By default,  `fileconfigs` is populated by two example swfs for demonstrating use of the PokiSDK with AS2 and AS3 swfs.
-The source for these examples can be found in _FLA_Original. `.xfl` files are used to keep things git-friendly.
+By default,  `fileconfigs` contains two example SWFs for demonstrating use of the PokiSDK with AS2 and AS3 swfs.
+The source for these examples can be found in `/_FLA_Original`.
+XFL files are used to keep things git-friendly.

-> N.B AS2 xfls can only be opened in a version of Flash Pro CS6 or earlier
+> N.B AS2 XFLs can only be opened in a Flash Pro CS6 or earlier

 The SDK's most commonly used functions are:
  - `commercialBreak()`
  - `gameplayStart()`
  - `gameplayStop()`

-Use cases are described inside the example swfs
+Use cases are described inside the example SWFs / XFLs

 ## Preview ##